mindspore-ai/hub/mshub_res/assets/noah-cvlab/gpu/1.0/ghostnet-600_v1.0_oxford_pets.md

       /*
       * The mean data and variance data shown below is just for reference.
-      * You are encouraged to caculate it from the dataset.
+      * You are encouraged to calculate it from the dataset.
       */
       std::vector<float> means = {0.485, 0.456, 0.406};
       std::vector<float> stds = {0.229, 0.224, 0.225};